• values

 B.S.
 Chemistry, 2021

-Current: Alexa is a PhD student in chemistry at Yale.
+Current: Alexa is a PhD student in chemistry at Yale in Jim Mayer's group.

 Picture